 Launching alongside the Z6/Z7 for the first time is three lenses in Nikon’s new S-Line.
 You’ll like Nikon’s new full-frame camera because it improves on everything that made the Nikon D750 so loved and even gives its older brother, the Z7, a run for its money in terms of performance and design.

-The Z6 has a 273-point autofocus system (whereas the Nikon Z7 has a 493-point system) and AF Mode has a choice of Auto-Area, Wide-Area, and Single-Point options.
-The Z6 also has a continuous AF mode where a focusing mode allows you to select additional AF points on top of the active one.
-The camera body is nice to hold thanks to the hand grips on either side.
+The Z6 has a 273-point autofocus system (whereas the Nikon Z7 has a 493-point system), and AF Mode has a choice of Auto-Area, Wide-Area, and Single-Point options.
+The Z6 also has a continuous AF mode, where a focusing mode allows you to select additional AF points on top of the active one.
+The Z6 body is nice to hold, thanks to the hand grips on either side.
 If portability is your deciding factor in a camera, consider the Olympus OM-D E-M10 Mark II.
 F-mount lenses on the Z6 are possible via the FTZ adapter.
 To change settings you hold down the desired button and use the mode dial to make the change.

 Battery life on the Z6 Nikon is 310 shots, the burst rate is 12fps, and while Nikon DSLR lenses have image stabilization, (think of a camera like the Canon EOS RP) the new Z mirrorless camera invokes an in-camera system.
 The Nikon Z has only one XQD card slot instead of two SD card slots like other mirrorless cameras, and focusing drops slightly in low light.
 The Panasonic Lumix G7 can offer you the traditional SD card slot if you really need it.